 Three, individuals who obtain professional treatment and participate in AA in the first year after initiating help-seeking are more likely to achieve remission for up to 15 years later than are individuals who obtain professional treatment alone.

 Finally, individuals who have achieved remission but who discontinue participation in AA are at increased risk for relapse; individuals who have not stopped drinking and who discontinue participation in AA are more likely to continue drinking.”

 So for those who might think AA meetings aren’t important and they can “do it alone”, this might be a bit of a wake up call.

-Here’s some articles on ADD and Addictions on my ADD website
+Here are some articles on ADHD and Addictions on my ADD website